i3visio/osrframework/README.md

 5 - HACKING
 -----------

-If you want to extend the functionalities of OSRFramework and you do not know where to start from, check the [HACKING.md](github.com/i3visio/osrframework/HACKING.md) file.
+If you want to extend the functionalities of OSRFramework and you do not know where to start from, check the [HACKING.md](HACKING.md) file.

 6 - AUTHORS
 -----------

-More details about the Authors in the [AUTHORS.md](github.com/i3visio/osrframework/AUTHORS.md) file.
+More details about the authors in the [AUTHORS.md](AUTHORS.md) file.